Kazimierz Bartel: Early life and studies

 Kazimierz Władysław Bartel was born on 3 March 1882 in Lemberg, Austria-Hungary (later Lwów, Poland, now Lviv in Ukraine) as the son of Michał Bartel and Amalia Chadaczek.
 Growing up in a working-class family, he graduated from elementary school in Stryj.
 His railwayman father arranged Bartel to be an apprentice to fitter who taught in craft school.
 This allowed Bartel to continue his formal education while working as an apprentice.

 After completing secondary school in 1901, Bartel studied mechanics at the Lwów Polytechnic in the Mechanical Engineering Department.
 He graduated summa cum laude in 1907 and soon started working for his alma mater as an assistant in descriptive geometry to Placyd Zdzisław Dziwinski.
 From 1908 to 1909, he also studied mathematics and philosophy at the Franciscan University in Lviv and at the Ludwig Maximilian University of Munich.
 The travel grant to Munich allowed him to attend the lectures on art history by Karl Dochlemann and mathematics by Aurel Voss and Alfred Pringsheim.

-He returned to the Polytechnic school and earned his doctor of technical sciences in 1909.
+He returned to the Polytechnic and earned his doctor of technical sciences in 1909.
 His dissertation "O utworach szeregów i pęków inwolucyjnych" (Compositions series and involution pencils) allowed him to become one of the first title holders of such doctoral within Austria-Hungary.
 Bartel gave his habilitation thesis "O płaskich utworach inwolucji stopnia czwartego szeregu zerowego" (On planar products of involution of the fourth series of the zero degree) in 1912, then received the title of associate professor.
 Bartel became the chair of descriptive geometry after the retirement of Mieczysław Łazarski in 1911 due to blindness.
 Bartel attained the title of professor of mathematics at the Lwów Polytechnic in 1917.